ValereTamwo/CICD-for-Machine-Learning/README.md

 # CICD-for-Machine-Learning
-A Datacamp guided tutorials trhrough Automating training ,Evaluation and Deploying Models using GitHub Actions
+A Datacamp guided tutorials on Automating training ,Evaluation and Deploying Models using GitHub Actions